Reachability Switching Games: One-player reachability switching games

-\begin{lemma} If there is a satisfying assignment to the 3SAT formula, then the reachability player can win the one-player reachability switching game. \end{lemma} \begin{proof} The strategy for the reachability player is as follows: at each variable vertex $x_i$, choose the branch that corresponds to the value of $x_i$ in the satisfying assignment.
+\begin{lem} If there is a satisfying assignment to the 3SAT formula, then the reachability player can win the one-player RSG. \end{lem} \begin{proof} The strategy for the reachability player is as follows: at each variable vertex $x_i$, choose the branch that corresponds to the value of $x_i$ in the satisfying assignment.
 We argue that this is a winning strategy.
 First note that the game cannot be lost in a clause gadget during the variable phase.
 Since the assignment is satisfying, the play cannot visit a clause gadget more than twice (or more than once if the clause only has two variables), and therefore the edges from the counting gadgets to the fail vertex cannot be used.
 Hence, the game will eventually reach the verification phase.
-At this point, since the strategy always chooses the same branch, the play will pass through $x_1$, $x_2$, $\dots$, $x_n$, and then arrive $x_{n+1}$.
+At this point, since the strategy always chooses the same branch, the play will pass through $x_1$, $x_2$, $\dots$, $x_n$, and then arrive at $x_{n+1}$.
 Since this is the target, the reachability player wins the game. \end{proof}

-\begin{lemma} If the reachability player wins the one-player reachability switching game, then there is a satisfying assignment of the 3SAT formula. \end{lemma} \begin{proof} We begin by arguing that, if the reachability player wins the game, then he must have chosen the same branch at every visit to every variable gadget.
+\begin{lem} If the reachability player wins the one-player RSG, then there is a satisfying assignment of the 3SAT formula. \end{lem} \begin{proof} We begin by arguing that, if the reachability player wins the game, then he must have chosen the same branch at every visit to every variable gadget.
 This holds because~$x_{n+1}$ can only be reached by ensuring that each variable has a branch that is visited at least 3 times.
 The control gadget causes the reachability player to immediately lose the game if it is visited $3n + 2$ times.
 Thus, the reachability player must win the game after passing through the control gadget exactly $3n + 1$ times.
 The only way to do this is to ensure that each variable has a branch that is visited exactly 3 times during the variable phase.

 Thus, given a winning strategy for the game, we can extract a consistent assignment to the variables in the 3SAT instance.
 Since the game was won, we know that the game did not end in a clause gadget, and therefore under this assignment every clause has at least one literal that is true.
 Thus, the assignment satisfies the 3SAT instance. \end{proof}